richteague/syndisk/README.md

 # syndisk

 Tools for synthetic observations of disks.
+Work in progress.